MichaelOdumosu57/twilio_segment_app/README.md

 * make sure the external google lib is on the DOM

 ## Mistakes/Failures
+ * difficulty implementing flask socket io and gunicorn

 ## Enjoyed
+* there is a community behind flask, I dont have to build the watchdog and sockietio logic myself, with a few patches we have a flask socketio server running

 ## Leadership

 ## Conflict
+* whether take take the sec vuln of eventlet or use gevent

 ## Done Different
+* impletemnted socket io earlier

 # Issues